ZZP12/CS7280_Network_Science/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks.md

 ## Power-law Degree Distribution

-A “power-law network” has a degree distribution that is defined by the following equation: p_k = c * k^(-α)
+A <u>“power-law network”</u> has a degree distribution that is defined by the following equation: p_k = c * k^(-α)

 In other words, the probability that the degree of a node is equal to a positive integer k is proportional to k^(-α) where α >0.